Tag: goalie puck handling

 Short Answer

-The trapezoid rule limits where a goaltender can play the puck behind the goal line.
-Goalies may only handle the puck inside the trapezoid-shaped area behind the net.
+The trapezoid rule limits where goalies can play the puck behind the net, allowing them to handle it only within a trapezoid-shaped area.

 Full Explanation